The UN calls it a crisis,

 5 people walk across the country to find it

-Walk follows five First Nations people on the final leg of a journey that has taken them across the country fighting for justice, not only for their lost loved one’s but for future generations of women.
+WALK follows these five First Nations people on the final leg of their journey on the Highway of Tears.
+They fight for justice… for their lost loved one’s and for future generations of their people.

 Gladys Radek’s niece Tamara, was last seen along highway #16 outside Prince George 9 years ago.
 Like so many others, her body has never been found.
 Radek is the organizer and leads the group as they make their way along lonely highways in an old van covered with pictures of the missing & murdered.
 They share their heartbreaking stories along the way, speaking with anyone who will listen while at the same time struggling to come to terms with their own loss.